 Our previous analyses clearly showed that the substantial \emph{absolute differences} of spectral organ signatures across species render naive approaches of knowledge transfer infeasible.
-Consequently, we investigated whether relative changes in spectra resulting from pathologies exhibited similarities across species.
-To this end, we focused on tissue malperfusion — an essential aspect of real-world surgeries, which may result in poor tissue discrimination performance for neural networks trained primarily on well-perfused tissue (cf.\ \autoref{fig:perfusion_performance}).
-The underlying hypothesis was that the comparable pathophysiological mechanisms leading to malperfusion result in similar spectral changes in humans and animals.
+Consequently, we investigated whether relative changes in spectra resulting from pathologies (e.g., ischemia) or surgical manipulation (e.g., injection of contrast agent) exhibited similarities across species.
+We focused on tissue malperfusion, an essential aspect of real-world surgeries, as well as spectral changes following intravenous \ac{icg} injection, an important mechanism for clinical, intraoperative perfusion monitoring.
+These changes may result in poor tissue discrimination performance for neural networks trained primarily on physiological tissue (cf.\ \autoref{fig:perfusion_performance}).
+The underlying hypothesis was that the comparable tissue alterations result in similar spectral changes in humans and animals.

-We thus systematically compared physiological and malperfused organ spectra (\autoref{fig:malperfused}).
-To this end, we focused on kidneys as they provide a highly standardized and clinically relevant model.
-Although the spectra differ, the change from physiological to malperfused spectra exhibited a similar pattern across all species.
-For example, a drop in normalized reflectance could consistently be observed around \SI{750}{\nm}.
-Low-dimensional projections of the kidney median spectra further illustrate that despite the only minor overlap of physiological samples between species, a similar shift can be observed when transitioning from physiological to malperfused tissue in \ac{pca} space.
+We thus systematically compared physiological and malperfused organ spectra as well as spectra following \ac{icg} injection (\autoref{fig:malperfused}).
+To this end, we focused on kidneys as they provide a highly standardized, biologically unambiguous and clinically relevant model.
+Although the spectra differed, the change from physiological to malperfused spectra or the changes from physiological to spectra following \ac{icg} injection exhibited a similar pattern across all species.
+For example, a drop in normalized reflectance could consistently be observed around \SI{750}{\nm} in the case of malperfusion.
+Low-dimensional projections of the kidney median spectra further illustrate that despite the only minor overlap of physiological samples between species, a similar shift can be observed when transitioning from physiological to malperfused tissue or from physiological to \ac{icg}-injected tissue in \ac{pca} space.